-Welcome to the September 13, 2015 edition of Sunday Scratchups, your weekly recipe from scratch around grocery store matchups, coupons, and sales.
+Welcome to the September 13, 2015 edition of Sunday Scratchups, your weekly recipe from scratch around grocery store sales and affordable ingredients.
 This week is apparently giant pork roast week!
-Which is a great time to make carnitas, pulled pork, and more — any of which goes really well in a comforting bowl of Carnitas Hash the next day.
+Which is a great time to make carnitas, pulled pork, salsa pork, and more — any of which goes really well in a comforting bowl of Carnitas Hash the next day.

 Carnitas Hash for Two